 The thing to understand about analytical tools—usually referred to as “inventories”—used in the self-assessment process is that they don’t spit out answers.
 No evaluation or set of questions can tell you what you should be, or even necessarily what you’d be good at doing.
 That said, inventories can be particularly useful in helping you sort out a direction, identifying your skills, interests, and values, as well as your motivations.

 Our career counselors offer the following assessments and will carefully go over the results with you.
 To discuss self-assessments further, please schedule an appointment to meet with a career counselor.
-Undergraduate and graduate students can schedule an appointment on BU CareerLink.
-Alumni, please call 617-353-3590 to set up an appointment.
+Undergraduate students, graduate students, and alumni that have graduated in the last two years: sign up for an appointment on Handshake.
+All other alumni: call 617-353-3590 to schedule an appointment.

 The Myers-Briggs Type Indicator (MBTI) is a questionnaire designed to measure psychological preferences in how people perceive the world and make decisions.
 You’ll answer questions related to how you deal with the world, how you gather information, how you make decisions, and what your orientation is to others.
 At the end, you’ll be given an indicator that describes your personality type and a list of possible career options.
 There is a $10 fee to take the MBTI.